Structured 3D Features for Reconstructing Controllable Avatars: Additional Results

+Next, we extend the results presented in the main paper and provide more qualitative results on different tasks.
+We show more monocular 3D Human Reconstruction results in Figures~\ref{fig:qualitative_results1_supp},~\ref{fig:qualitative_results2_supp} and~\ref{fig:qualitative_results3_supp}, showcasing a variety of input poses, backgrounds, viewpoints and clothing.
+We also categorize and present failure cases in Figure~\ref{fig:failure_cases_supp}, presumably all due to inaccurate GHUM fits or limited training data.
+We expect that better GHUM fits and accurate segmentations would lead to more consistent results on the presented images.
+Loose clothing is not well represented in our training set, since the dataset of real images used for training~\cite{bazavan2021hspace} comprises challenging poses of diverse sports mostly on tight clothing.
 We also show additional results of 3D Human relighting and re-posing in Figures~\ref{fig:shading_supp} and~\ref{fig:posing_supp}, and extend the 3D virtual try-on experiments from the paper in Figures~\ref{fig:editing_upper_supp} and~\ref{fig:editing_lower_supp} with examples of upper-body and lower-body clothes respectively.
 The input images are shown in the left column and reference clothing is shown in the upper-row.
 Note that the transferred cloth textures are shaded consistently with the illumination from the original scenes, leading to photorealistic results that are coherent with the original non-edited 3D reconstruction.
 More examples are shown in the Supplementary Video, where we additionally show interpolations between cloth texture, body poses (animation) and scene illumination.
 For cloth try-on, the interpolations showcase a remarkable level of robustness even when interpolating cloth features with very different textures, obtained from diverse body poses or shapes.

 Finally, we provide an intuition of the effect of the number of points/features in the results, in Figure~\ref{fig:num_points_supp}.
 Increasing the number of points leads to sharper reconstructions, although it does not significantly affect metrics quantitatively.
 Our final model has 18K points sampled on the body surface, which shows a good balance between memory consumption during training and texture sharpness.